-Your lead signatory should be a senior figure in the organisation with at least enough responsibility to have authority over any other 'countersignatories'.
+Your lead signatory should hold a senior position in the organisation.
+They should have enough responsibility to have authority over other countersignatories.

-The lead signatory doesn't have to be the person who signs all the disclosure applications.
-There can also be a number of 'countersignatories'.
+The lead signatory does not have to sign all the disclosure applications.
+There can also be one or more countersignatories.

-Countersignatories don't automatically become PVG Scheme members, get a certificate, or get Standard/Enhanced disclosure, (but may become a member separately if their main role requires it).
+Countersignatories do not automatically become PVG scheme members, but they can become a member separately if their role requires it.

 Disclosure Scotland carries out ongoing background checks to make sure signatories are suitable for these roles.
 These are different to the checks carried out to monitor PVG members.